RaziMost/RaziMost/README.md

+# About Me

-A student that's learning about programming
+A student that's learning about programming.

 ## 🌐 Socials: